 City of Viroqua Lead Service Lateral Grant

-The City of Viroqua has been approved by the Wisconsin Department of Natural Resources to open the Lead Service Lateral (LSL) grant to properties throughout the city until December 2021.
+Viroqua Utilities is proud to announce The City of Viroqua has been awarded $202,500 of principal forgiveness funds for the private Lead Service Lateral (LSL) Replacement Funding Program.
 This means that if your property has a galvanized water service and is a residence or childcare facility, you are eligible to apply.
 This grant program provides full funding for private side water services.
 Private side water services are the water pipe that starts at curb stop, near the property line, and goes into the building, ending at the water meter.
+We encourage you to apply early as all work must be finished by October 31, 2022.

 **** You must FIRST be approved from the city and follow a specific protocol to receive the grant. ****